Chapter 17 : 17. Whispering Hearts

 "I know you said we should handle this on our own, but I think we need to tell someone," Albus continued.
-"Not just anyone, because Merlin knows we're going to get into hot water for this... even though none of it is either of our faults.
+"Not just anyone, because Merlin knows we're going to get into hot water for breaking curfew.
 Whoever deserves the blame, it's likely James.
-He's the one that gave it to me.
-We should at least mention it to a Head of House, the Headmistress, someone."
+He's the one that gave me that rabbit.
+We should at least tell a Head of House, the Headmistress, someone."

 Albus was talking sense, but Wren was barely listening.
 A cold, creeping numbness had been working its way up her spine since leaving the library.
-She stumbled, her shoe catching in the gap between the staircase and the seventh floor platform.
-Wren pitched forward as her socked-foot came loose.
+Her shoe caught in the gap between the staircase and the seventh floor platform, and she pitched forward as her socked-foot came loose.
 Albus caught her arm, hauling her upright as the edge of the staircase slid into place, crushing her shoe between the two marble platforms.

 Wren opened her mouth, expecting the word to tumble out on its own, but this time it caught like a lump in the back of her throat and she could barely breathe around it.
 She'd pretended for so long that nothing was wrong, but now, it wasn't just Bunny, or Dillon anymore.
 That thing... whatever it was... had been inside her mind, and it had wanted her..